mogenius/docs/mogenius/docs/services/minecraft-server.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy**
-To set up Mosquitto, you can add it as a service to your cloudspace.
-Select Mosquitto from the service library and follow the instructions.
+To set up a Minecraft server, you can add it as a service to your cloudspace.
+Select Minecraft server from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Mosquitto with mogenius](#).
+There is a detailed tutorial available on [how to launch a Minecraft server with mogenius](./../tutorials/how-to-launch-a-minecraft-server-in-the-cloud%20copy.md).